alan-turing-institute/climate-informatics-2024-ae/process.md

 A good way to package artifacts is as a virtual machine (VM).
 VMs give an easily reproducible environment that is somewhat resistant to bit rot.
 They also give reviewers confidence that errors or other problems cannot cause harm to their machines.
 Source code artifacts should use Docker or another build tool to manage all compilation and dependencies.
 This improves the odds that the reviewers will be able to quickly and painlessly install the artifact — without getting lost in environment issues ([e.g. what Python do I need?!](https://xkcd.com/1987/)).

-Submit your artifact as a single archive file (e.g., zip).

 # Support

-## Informative session at CI2024

-There will be a 1 hour informal session for authors who are considering submitting artefacts to give an overview of the approach, some lightning talks on producing reproducible artefacts, discussion of the criteria, and an opportunity to ask questions about the process.
+There will be a 1-hour informal session for authors who are considering submitting artefacts to give an overview of the approach.
+This will happen online after CI 2024.

-# Other notes

-## Infrastructure

-- Laptops, cloud-ready environment?, HPC?

-## Roles
-- Artefact Evaluation Committee member (reviewer)
-- Author
-- Publisher (CUP)
-- Reproducibility co-chair
+There will also be a panel about reproducibility at CI2024 which will provide some motivation and inspiration.

+The arteface chairs are available to ask any quetions about the process or to ask advice about preparing the artefact or if any parts of the process are unclear.

-## Retrospective report
+# Retrospective report

+The reproducibility chairs will produce a general report after the artefact evaluation process documenting the approach and reporting on experiences.
+Reviewers will be invited to co-author the report, providing their experiences.
+Any experiences will be anonymised however with respect to the artefacts.